thanhluanuit/ruby-tutorial/getting_started.md

 ## Introduction
-- Ruby is object-oriented language.
+- Ruby is a pure object-oriented language.
-- Ruby is dynamic, elegant syntax, simple and productivity.
+- Ruby is dynamic, elegant syntax, simplicity and productivity.
-- Creator is Yukihiro “Matz” Matsumoto.
+- Yukihiro Matsumoto known as “Matz” is the creator of Ruby.
 - Philosophy for the design of Ruby:

     > Ruby is designed to make programmers happy.